Bitsea/Occtet-Curator/occtet-nats/occtet-ort-client/README.md

 ```

 Then you can use the generated API classes to interact with the ORT Server.
-For example, to get a list of projects:
+For example, to get a list of product vulnerabilities (add authentification as needed):

 ```java
 import eu.occtet.boc.ort.client.ApiClient;